 What is GLI’s mission?

-Girls Learn International (GLI) educates and energizes U.S. students in the global movement for girls’ access to education.
-GLI pairs Chapters in U.S. middle schools and high schools with Partner Schools in countries where girls still lag behind boys in access to education and where girls are far less likely than boys to stay in school past the primary grades.
-The GLI Program supports the empowerment of U.S. students as they discover that through their own creative initiatives, dedication, and passionate leadership, they can create real solutions that address the obstacles facing girls and women here and around the world.
+Girls Learn International (GLI) educates and energizes students in the global movement for girls’ access to education.
+The GLI Program supports the empowerment of students as they discover that through their own creative initiatives, dedication, and passionate leadership, they can create real solutions that address the obstacles facing girls and women here and around the world.
 Student-to-student, and student-to-parent, GLI is building a movement of informed advocates for universal girls’ education and a new generation of leaders and activists for social change.

 What can I do to help?

 If you are a student or faculty member, consider starting a Chapter at your high school or middle school.
-Chapters learn about the issues and raise money for Partner Schools, helping more girls stay in school longer!
 Parents should consider joining a Regional Advisory Board or donating to help expand the GLI program.

 What are my responsibilities as a Faculty Adviser?